GPT2MEG: Quantizing MEG for Autoregressive Generation: Appendix

 Here we describe how we adapted the Wavenet architecture \citep{oord2016wavenet} for electrophysiological data.
 Wavenet models the conditional probability of each time sample given all preceding samples autoregressively:

 where $\mathbf{x}_t$ is the sample at time $t$ and $T$ is the total sequence length.
-The network predicts a categorical distribution over tokenised samples using a softmax output layer.
 Throughout this paper we use tokenisation and quantisation interchangeably.
 Both have the aim of discretising a continuous quantity into a finite set of distinct bins/levels/tokens.

 In the original paper, the audio waveform is tokenised using a quantisation to 8 bits following a $\mu$-law companding transform \citep{lewis1997law}:

 where $\mu$ controls the number of quantisation levels, set to 255 as in the original Wavenet. $f(.)$ is applied to each value of $\mathbf{x}_t$ independently.
 This nonlinear transformation improves reconstruction versus uniform quantisation of the raw input, as it skews the distribution such that more levels are allocated to smaller magnitudes.
 For MEG data, we observe similar benefits when applying this transform prior to quantisation.
 Note that the input must be scaled to $(-1,1)$ first, and clipping outliers above some threshold helps ensure a more uniform mapping.